RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 nsims = 500
 ```

-# 1. Take existing data and calculate power by simulate new data with bootstrapping.
+##  Take existing data and calculate power by simulate new data with bootstrapping.

-## **1.1.
-Build a Linear Mixed Model from existing data.**
+### Build a Linear Mixed Model from existing data.
 For the first example we are going to simulate bootstrapped data from an existing data set:

 *Experiment 2 from Kronmüller, E., & Barr, D. J. (2007).
 Perspective-free pragmatics: Broken precedents and the recovery-from-preemption hypothesis.
 Journal of Memory and Language, 56(3), 436-455.*